ssbc/ssb-db/api.md

 ## del: async

-Delete an item from flumedb by its sequence number.
+Delete a message by its message key.

 ```javascript
 del(msg.key, (err) => {